-AP-65 Homeless and Other Special Needs Activities - 91.320(h) Introduction
+AP-65 HOMELESS AND OTHER SPECIAL NEEDS ACTIVITIES - 91.320(H)

 There is one CoC in the State of North Dakota, the North Dakota Statewide CoC.
 The North Dakota Housing Finance Agency is the lead entity of the North Dakota CoC.
 Eight regional coalitions carry out the work of the statewide CoC at the local level.
 At least one representative from each regional coalition, one homeless or formerly homeless representative, and two members at large serves on the CoC Steering Committee.